Snapshot (photography): History

 When photography was introduced in 1839, exposure times took several minutes.
-To obtain a reasonably clear image, the camera could not be handheld and the photographer looked through the back of the camera under a black cloth before loading a sensitive plate, while his subjects had to stay totally still.
+To obtain a reasonably clear image, the camera could not be handheld and the photographer looked through the back of the camera under a black cloth before loading a sensitive plate, while the subjects had to stay totally still.
 Special head-rests and arm-rests could be used, and even if a subject managed to stay comfortable under these circumstances, they had to try to keep their facial expression in check if they wanted their features to properly show on the picture.
 This made it impossible to capture any spontaneity.
 During the following decades, many kinds of improvements —such as increased light-sensitivity of emulsions, quicker lenses and automatic shutters— were developed by experimental photographers who hoped to capture sharp details that would previously get smeared by motion blur.
 A more natural expression in portraiture was considered a priority, while others desired to be able to photograph atmospheric details in landscapes.